 I also talk about the new ‘Fast and The Furious’ trailer: The Fate of The Furious in Trailer Talk.

-This was a platforming game that I got for Christmas one year, along with Crash Bandicoot and the Playstation One.
+This was a platforming game that I got for Christmas one year.
 The visuals are colourful, (althought the settings can get repetitive at times), and the story’s pretty simple: collect all the gobbos (Croc’s fluffy friends) in every level and defeat the final boss at the end.
 My favourite aspect of the game is the jazz-style soundtrack.
 It’s one of my favourite video game soundtracks, and is extremely catchy and upbeat.

 Because the levels are quite simple, the overall gameplay isn’t that long, meaning it’s a good time-waster and a game that doesn’t require too much concentration.
 However, the controls aren’t always responsive, which can make the simplest task very frustrating.
 As well as this, the collecting of gobbos isn’t compulsory.
 In every level, there are six of the creatures to collect, but the player can progress to each stage without hitting this target.
 This overall does give the game slightly less meaning, and the bonus levels at the very end are slightly pointless as you’re not collecting anything within them.